EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Problem Formulation

 \section{Problem Formulation}

-We use interpretability methods to understand how models make decisions, but most analyses implicitly assume that a model has a single, stable explanation once trained.
-This assumption is not always justified.
-Due to randomness in the training process, model inductive biases, and model flexibility, it is possible for multiple different explanations to achieve similar predictive performance.
-A first step toward trustworthy interpretability is therefore to verify whether explanatory multiplicity exists at all.
+Interpretability methods are commonly used to understand how trained models make decisions, but most analyses implicitly assume that a model has a single, well-defined explanation once trained.
+This assumption is not guaranteed.
+Due to randomness in the training process, model inductive biases, and the non-identifiability of admissible training configurations within a modelling pipeline, it is possible for multiple distinct explanations to achieve similar predictive performance.
+A first step toward trustworthy interpretability is therefore to determine whether explanations converge to a unique explanatory mechanism or whether multiple admissible explanatory mechanisms exist.

-Formally, consider a model class $\mathcal{A}$ trained on a fixed dataset $\mathcal{D}$.
-Standard interpretability workflows examine a single trained instance $\theta$ and its corresponding attribution vector $\Phi(\theta)$.
-In contrast, this work asks the following question: when $\mathcal{A}$ is trained multiple times with independent random initializations, do the resulting attribution vectors converge to a single explanatory pattern, or do they separate into multiple distinct patterns?
+Formally, consider a model class $\mathcal{A}$ trained on a fixed dataset $\mathcal{D}$ using a fixed admissible training pipeline $\mathcal{P}$, which includes preprocessing, model architecture, optimisation procedure, and admissible hyperparameter configurations.
+Standard interpretability workflows examine a single trained instance $\theta \sim \mathcal{P}(\mathcal{A}, \mathcal{D})$ and its corresponding attribution vector $\Phi(\theta)$.
+In contrast, this work asks the following question: when $\mathcal{A}$ is instantiated repeatedly under the same admissible pipeline---via admissible hyperparameter and model-selection choices, with random seeds and resampling as additional perturbations---do the resulting attribution vectors converge to a single explanatory basin, or do they separate into multiple distinct explanatory basins?